 While a MacBook display on its own is good enough, studies have shown you’ll get much more done on a larger display.
 But Apple doesn’t make it easy to connect your laptop to the HDMI monitors that are widely available and relatively inexpensive.

 That’s where the Plugable USB-C to HDMI Adapter comes in.
 It makes using a second screen with your MacBook or iPad Pro a snap.
+Important tool if you need USB C to HDMI cables to be able to play movies and videos on your T.V.

 The design of this product is simple and straightforward.
 A 1.7 inch by 1 inch by 0.4 inch (4.3cm x 2.3cm x 1.1cm) piece holds the HDMI port.
 It attaches to a USB-C connector via a 1.5-inch flexible cable.
 The whole package weighs less than half an ounce.